Summer Placement for Fall Housing

 Who is part of Summer Placement?

 If you were unable to choose a room in the housing selection process, you will need to apply for Summer Placement.
-This could include if you missed the general housing selection, were unable to select your first choice of room type (single/double), or you applied after the general housing deadline.
+This could include if you missed the general housing selection, were unable to select your first choice of room type (single/double), did not selection a space in the Remaining Room Process or you applied after the general housing deadline.
 This application will open a few weeks after the general housing selection.

 Where do I access the Summer Placement Application?